-Folders (previously known as Spaces) are roughly equivalent to the file folders found in a computer’s file system: folders exist only to store, and to help organize, other things.
-In the case of a Customer Insights folder, those other things are Dashboards and Looks (see below).
+Folders are roughly equivalent to the file folders used in a computer’s file system: folders are there to store, and to help organize, other things.
+In the case of a Customer Insights folder, those other things are Dashboards and Looks.
 By default, anyone logging on to Customer Insights has access to three folders:

-- Shared folders, a folder where you’ll find Dashboards and Looks that have been made available to everyone in your organization or everyone is a specified group.
+- Shared, a folder where you’ll find Dashboards and Looks that have been made available to everyone in your organization or everyone is a specified group.

 - A personal folder named after you.
-(For example, if your name is Bob Jones you’ll see a folder named Bob's folder.)
+(For example, if your name is Bob Jones you’ll see a folder named Bob Jones' folder.)

 - People (which, technically, is where your personal folder is actually stored).
 If other users grant you access to their personal spaces, you can access those spaces from the People space as well.